FAQsFrequently Asked Questions - Immanuel Lutheran School

 This is at the teacher’s discretion.
 Many times movies are shown as a treat or reward for a project.
 (For more information, see Academics)

-Do students have to take the M-STEP test?
+Do students at Immanuel take the state M-STEP test?

 No (For more information, see Academics)